Should you choose prospecting or blogging for lead generation? I suggest you should do both.

 Prospecting or blogging for lead generation both offer short-term and long-term benefits.

 Blogging will attract those prospects who are likely to act in the near future.
-However, by blogging consistently, you’re increasing your odds of being found on the search engines.
-And, by linking back and forth between your blog posts and your static web pages, you’re increasing it even more.
+And, by blogging consistently, you’re increasing your odds of being found on the search engines.
+By linking back and forth between your blog posts and your static web pages, you’re increasing it even more.

 Some of those people are ready to act, and some may be a few months from making a decision.
 Either way, emailing them regularly with good information and advice will put you ahead of your competition.
 Keep offering good advice and tips until they’re ready to find a home – with YOU as their agent.